-The Department's Exhibit A, the Aircraft Purchase 12 Agreement, so titled by the parties, show that aircraft 13 14 purchase agreement requirements seen at Article 1 that I quote, "Close must occur by end of the day 27th, 15 16 January 2015," unquote.
-In other words, the aircraft 17 purchase agreement causes for consummation of the sale and 18 the purchase transaction by January 27th, 2015, with the 19 purchaser having to pay in full and seller having to 20 transfer full title of aircraft upon close on 21 January 27th, 2015, pursuant to the aircraft purchase 22 agreement.
+The Department's Exhibit A, the Aircraft Purchase 12 Agreement, so titled by the parties, show that aircraft 13 14 purchase agreement requires in Article 1 that I quote, 15 "Close must occur by end of the day 27th, January 2015," 16 unquote.
+In other words, the aircraft purchase agreement 17 calls for consummation of the sale and the purchase 18 transaction by January 27th, 2015, with the purchaser 19 having to pay in full and seller having to transfer full 20 title to aircraft upon close on January 27th, 2015, 21 pursuant to the aircraft purchase agreement.

-It's undisputed by the Appellant, fulfilled its end of the bargain as the purchaser and the purchase agreement by paying the full one-million-dollar purchase price by close of escrow on January 27th, 2015.
-The Department's Exhibit B, the FAA Aircraft Bill of Sale, shows that consistent with the purchase agreements, mandate that close occur by end of January 27th, 2015, and to fulfill seller's end of the contracts.
+It's undisputed by the Appellant, fulfilled its end of the bargain as the purchaser under the purchase agreement by paying the full one-million-dollar purchase price by close of escrow on January 27th, 2015.
+The

+Department's Exhibit B, the FAA Aircraft Bill of Sale, shows that consistent with the purchase agreement mandate that close occur by end of January 27th, 2015, and to fulfill seller's end of the contracts.

-The parties caused the FAA Bill of Sale to be 6 7 filed on January 27, 2015, on the day of close of the 8 escrow.
-And the FAA Bill of Sales states in relevant part 9 that I quote, "The owners of full, legal, and beneficial 10 title to the aircraft done this 27th day of January 2015, 11 hereby sale grant transfer and deliver all rights, title, and interest in and to such aircraft onto Snowflake 12 Factory, LLC, singly this aircraft forever and the 13 14 warrants and the titles thereof, " unquote.
+5 The parties caused the FAA Bill of Sale to be filed on January 27, 2015, on the day of close of the 6 7 And the FAA Bill of Sales states in relevant part escrow.
+8 that I quote, "The owners of full, legal, and beneficial 9 title to the aircraft does this 27th day of January 2015, 10 hereby sell, grant, transfer, and deliver all rights, title, and interest in and to such aircraft onto Snowflake 11 12 Factory, LLC, singularly this aircraft forever and the 13 warrants and the titles thereof, " unquote.

-The language, the owners of full legal and 15 16 beneficial title here by sale grant transfer to legal all 17 rights, title, and interest to Snowflake Factory, LLC, 18 carries such global planeness and distinctness that there 19 is no need for inference and room for difficulty and stand 20 in the effect of a transfer that the seller had both legal and beneficial title to the aircraft and then transferred 21 22 all to Appellant on January 27th, 2015, retaining no 23 rights, title, or interest whatsoever.
+14 The language, the owners of full legal and beneficial title hereby sell, grant, transfer, and deliver 15 16 all rights, title, and interest to Snowflake Factory LLC, 17 carries such verbal plainness and distinctness that there 18 is no need for inference and no room for difficulty in 19 understanding the effect of a transfer, that the seller had both legal and beneficial title to the aircraft and 20 21 then transferred all to Appellant on January 27th, 2015, 22 retaining no rights, title, or interest whatsoever.

 It's hard to conceive of any title transfer provisions more explicitly than that.
 And based on these documents, clearly, full title, not just legal title to the aircraft, passed from seller to Appellant on January 27th, 2015.
-And because the language in this contractual document is clear and explicit, even though need for inference and no room for difficulty in understanding the transaction at issue in accordance with California Rule.
+And because the language in this contractual document is clear and explicit leaving no need for inference and no room for difficulty in understanding, it governs the transaction at issue in accordance with California Rule.

-8 And whatever different understanding or is 9 subject of intent, the parties now alleged to have before 10 finalizing the purchase agreement and the bill of sale, 11 even if true, i.e., relevant to the contract as it was not 12 integrated into and further contradicts the final 13 binding-legal documents before us.
-The aircraft purchase 14 agreement and the FAA Bill of Sale which clearly and explicitly provide how to transfer full title transfer 15 16 both legal and beneficial on close on January 27th, 2015, 17 while the aircraft was still in the California.
+7 And whatever different understanding or subjective to the intent, the parties now alleged to have 8 9 before finalizing the purchase agreement and the 10 associated bill of sale, even if true, are irrelevant to 11 the contract as it was not integrated into and further 12 contradicts the final binding-legal documents before us.
+13 The aircraft purchase agreement and the FAA Bill of Sale, 14 which clearly and explicitly provide having transfer full title transfer, both legal and beneficial, on close on 15 16 January 27th, 2015, while the aircraft was still in the 17 California.